leorrose/B7Fun/README.md

 ## Project Explanation
-A sport and fun activities social network for beersheba city.
+A sport and fun activities social network for Beersheba city.

-The target of this Project is to create a social network focused on connecting people by sports and fun places (e.g sport faciliteis, dog gardens, elderly social clubs, play grounds, urban nature).
+The target of this Project is to create a social network focused on connecting people by sports and fun places (e.g. sport facilities, dog gardens, elderly social clubs, playgrounds, urban nature).

 This project is part of open data beer sheva.

-This Project was created with <b> Python(Django + Django Channals + Djongo), MongoDb, CSS3, Bootstrap4, JavaScript,
+This Project was created with <b> Python(Django + Django Channels + Djongo), MongoDB, CSS3, Bootstrap4, JavaScript,
-JQuery, Leaflet, Chart.js, HTML5 </b>.
+jQuery, Leaflet, Chart.js, HTML5 </b>.

 Application includes 2 types of users (Resident and Admin).